duracellko/azure-pipelines-agent-deployment/docs/Setup_Azure_Resource_Group.md

 # Setup Azure Resource Group

+First step is to setup environment for the build agent.
 Microsoft Azure is used for 2 things:

 1. Virtual Machine running Azure DevOps build agent
 2. Azure Storage to store disk images of the Virtual Machine